Palm Springs Downtown Park

 PSPF is leading an effort to name the new Downtown Park after Palm Springs pioneer “Mother” Nellie Coffman, owner of the Desert Inn and one of the city’s leading philanthropists.
 The city has historically named its parks after its illustrious female pioneers (e.g., Ruth Hardy Park and Frances Stevens Park) and it seems fitting to continue that tradition.

-On February 26, 2024 PSPF board members Gary Johns, Ron Marshall, and Barbara Marshall met with Palm Springs city manager Scott Stiles to discuss the importance of scheduling a public hearing on the naming the Downtown Park after Nellie Coffman.
+On February 26, 2024 PSPF board members Gary Johns, Ron Marshall, and Barbara Marshall met with Palm Springs city manager Scott Stiles to discuss the importance of scheduling a public hearing on naming the Downtown Park after Nellie Coffman.

 On May 18, 2023 PSPF president Gary Johns met with Palm Springs city councilmember Jeffrey Bernstein to discuss the merits of naming the Downtown Park after Nellie Coffman.
 Johns also provided Bernstein with copies of PSPF’s educational products on this important advocacy.